turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 ## Go Forth!

-Learn how to build a backend!
+Learn how to build a back-end!
 Be a front-end developer!
 Explore your passion!